MCausc78/stoat.py/docs/authenticating.rst

 Tokens
 ======

-Tokens are how we authenticate with Revolt.
+Tokens are how we authenticate with Stoat.

 Regular (and bot) tokens are exactly 64 characters long and generated with `nanoid <https://docs.rs/nanoid/latest/nanoid/>`_ and contain only ``_-0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`` characters.